 ·Wash in a hot cycle and rinse in warm or cold cycle, based on your preference.

 ·Toss your diapers and covers in the dryer.
 Make sure that any hook and loop closures are fastened to prevent pulling and attaching themselves to other things in the dryer.
 When possible, hang dry your covers to dry for best results.

 ·Hanging your diapers to dry can help to prolong your diapers life, and hanging them in the sun is the most natural and effective way to bleach out stains.
 Make sure to hang your diapers outdoors, or in a well-ventilated indoor area.
 Do not hang your diapers to dry in dark and damp environments.

 One of the questions we hear most from people who are new to cloth diapering is “which laundry detergent should I use?”
 People often worry that their detergent choice will play a large role in their success with cloth diapering.
 This is in part true – most of the issues that arise with cloth diapers stem from a residue build-up on diapers that is often the result of using an ineffective detergent.
 In general, regardless of what type of laundry detergent you have, you want to make sure that it doesn’t contain fabric softener or nut oils.
 If you are using an “Eco-Friendly” detergent, use more than the recommended amount and always wash in hot water.

 If you have hard water, you may also want to use 1 TBSP more than the recommended amount.
-You can also add a water softener to the load.
+You can also add a water softener like vinegar to the load.
 If you are unsure if you have hard water, you can order a water testing kit from your municipality.